davidjohnbaker1/davidjohnbaker/content/service.md

 ### Current

-I am an active member of [Society for Music Perception and Cognition's]() Anti-Racism and Equity committee and have been involved in several of the actionable steps that SMPC has planned to do in order to work towards a more anti-racist society.
+I am an active member of [Society for Music Perception and Cognition's](https://www.musicperception.org/) Anti-Racism and Equity committee and have been involved in several of the actionable steps that SMPC has planned to do in order to work towards a more anti-racist society.
-You can read about these in the [December 2020]() issue of _Music Perception_.
+You can read about these in the [November 2020](https://davidjohnbaker.rbind.io/content/ref/baker_embracing_2020.pdf) issue of _Music Perception_.

 I also currently participate as mentor in the [WiMIR]() mentoring program.